HermesAteneo/Protected-Public-Source-License-PPSL/README.md

 # Specifications

-- Source is open and public to check business reliability
+- Uncompiled code is public to check business reliability
-- Source can be used for learning and research
+- Code can be used for learning and research
-- Source cannot be replicated for commercial activities unrelated to the original code bussiness
+- Code cannot be replicated for commercial activities unrelated to the original code bussiness
-- Source can be replicated for commercial activities that participate in the benefits of the original code bussiness
+- Code can be replicated for commercial activities that participate in the benefits of the original code bussiness

 # Version